verboompj/Other/W10 WVD In-Place Upgrade.md

 ### Did I mention this is not supported ?

-Make sure you snapshot the disk before running the update so you can revert to a working VM
+Make sure you snapshot the disk before running the update so you can revert to a working VM in case you run into issues upgrading.

 `az snapshot create --name fqnd_CHANGEME --resource-group resourcegroup_CHANGEME --source CURRENT_DISKNAME_CHANGEME --hyper-v-generation [v1/v2] --sku Premium_LRS `